 Yu Kumai (horn) [horn player]

-Chiharu Taki (Violin) [3rd place, David Oistrakh International Violin Competition]
+Chiharu Taki (violin) [3rd place winner of the David Oistrakh International Violin Competition]

 [Main songs]